-Proposed: To add To Remove To amend 32.2.0 GRADE SEVEN (7) STUDENT-ATHLETE COMPETITION - Grade seven (7) student-athletes are not automatically allowed to participate in competition of a BCSS activity.
+Proposed: To add To Remove 🗖 To a mend 32.2.0 GRADE SEVEN (7) STUDENT-ATHLETE COMPETITION - Grade seven (7) student-athletes are not automatically allowed to participate in competition of a BCSS activity.
+A grade seven (7) eligibility application can be made to the Eligibility to participate in competition of a BCSS activity.
 A grade seven (7) eligibility application can be made to the Eligibility Officer for an exemption to allow a grade seven (7) student-athlete to play for a grade eight (8) or bantam team where the member school would not otherwise be able to field a team due to insufficient numbers.

-32.2.1 The Eligibility Officer will review the all of the following conditions are met: grade sev ven (7) eligibility application to ensu ire that exemption; 32.2.1.1 Grade seven (7) student-athletes must be r egistered l as a student at the school applying for the sports; 32.2.1.2 Grade seven (7) student-athletes can o nly parti cipate on a grad e eight (8) or bantar n team 32.2.1.3 Grade seven (7) student-athletes cannot participate in the indiv mountain biking, skiing/snowboarding, • • • 1.
-01 nastics, level team is to 32.2.1.5 Grade seven (7) student-athletes being allowed to participate in a grade eight (8) or bantam allow a member school to field a grade eight (8) or bantam level team which otherwise would not happen due to an insufficient number of grade (8) student-athletes wanting to participate; 32.2.1.6 The number of grade seven (7) student-athletes on the given team must not exceed the number of grade eight (8) or bantam level student-athletes; and 32.2.1.7 The maxim ium number of student-athletes on the given team must not exceed the BCSS minimum numbers required to field the team (see 27.5.0).
-32.2.1.8 W here all conditions outlined in 32.2.1.1 through 32.2.1.6 are met, schools in category 5,6,7 (as per 6.1) are not subject to 32.2.1.7 in the sports of basketball and volleyball.
-However, the roster size may not exceed twelve (12) if using grade sevens (7).
+32.2.1 The Eligibility Officer will review the grade seven (7) eligibility application to ensure that all of the following conditions are met:

+32.2.1.1 Grade seven (7) student-athletes must be registered as a student at the school applying for the exemption;

+32.2.1.2 Grade seven (7) student-athletes can only participate on a grade eight (8) or bantam team sports;

+32.2.1.3 Grade seven (7) student-athletes cannot participate in the individual sports of aquatics, cross country, gymnastics, mountain biking, skiing/snowboarding, track and field, or wrestling;